Notorious (1946 film): Pre-production

 Hitchcock travelled to England for Christmas 1944, and when he returned, he had an outline for Selznick's perusal.
-The producer approved development of a script, and Hitchcock decamped for Nyack, New York for three weeks of collaboration with Ben Hecht, whom he had just worked with on Spellbound.
+The producer approved development of a script, and Hitchcock decamped for Nyack, New York, for three weeks of collaboration with Ben Hecht, whom he had just worked with on Spellbound.
 The two would work at Hecht's house, with Hitchcock repairing at night to the St. Regis New York.
 The two had an extraordinarily smooth and fruitful working partnership, partly because Hecht did not really care how much Hitchcock rewrote his work:

 Hitchcock delivered his and Hecht's screenplay to Selznick in late March, but the producer was getting drawn deeper into the roiling problems of his western epic Duel in the Sun.
-At first he ordered story conferences at his home, typically with start times of eleven p.m., to both Hecht's and Hitchcock's profound annoyance.
+At first he ordered story conferences at his home, typically with start times of 11 p.m., to both Hecht's and Hitchcock's profound annoyance.
 The two would dine at Romanoff's and "pool their defenses about what Hitchcock thought was a first class script".
 Shortly, though, Duel's problems won out and Selznick relegated Notorious to his mental back burner.

 Among the many changes to the original story was the introduction of a MacGuffin: a cache of uranium being held in Sebastian's wine cellar by the Nazis.
 At the time, it was not common knowledge that uranium was being used in the development of the atomic bomb, and Selznick had trouble understanding its use as a plot device.
-Indeed, Hitchcock later claimed he was followed by the FBI for several months after he and Hecht discussed uranium with Robert Millikan at Caltech in mid-1945.
+Indeed, Hitchcock later claimed he was followed by the FBI for several months after he and Hecht discussed uranium with Robert Millikan at the California Institute of Technology in mid-1945.
 In any event, the dropping of the atomic bomb on Hiroshima on August 6, 1945, and the release of details of the Manhattan Project, removed any doubts about its use.

 By June 1945, Notorious reached its turning point.
 Selznick "was losing faith in a film that never really interested him"; the MacGuffin still bothered him, as did the Devlin character, and he worried that audiences would dislike the Alicia character.
 More worrisome, though, was the drain on his cash reserves imposed by the voracious Duel in the Sun.
 Finally, he agreed to sell the Notorious package to RKO: script, Bergman and Hitchcock.